Ghana’s world-class Jubilee field was discovered in 2007 by the Mahogany-1 (M-1) and Hyedua-1 (H-1) exploration wells.

 The two wells were drilled some 5 km apart and intersected large continuous accumulations of light sweet crude oil.
 The M-1 and H-1 wells discovered large net pays of 95m and 41m respectively in high-quality stacked reservoir sands.
 The Jubilee field straddles the West Cape Three Points and Deepwater Tano licences.

-In July 2009, the Minister of Energy approved the Phase 1 Plan of Development which included the use of an FPSO with a facility capacity of 120,000 bopd.
-In December 2010, the field came on-stream and production has gradually been ramping up.
-During the 2015 average production was 102,600 bopd.
+In July 2009, the Minister of Energy approved the Phase 1 Plan of Development which included the use of the FPSO Kwame Nkrumah.
+In December 2010, the field came on-stream.